-I’ve always been told that every vote of an election matters.
+I’ve always been told that every vote of an election matters, and how user experience can improve the system.
 I have heard that phrase (or some variation thereof) all the way from grade school before I was old enough to vote, up to this morning while listening to talk radio commuting to Rocksauce’s Offices in North Austin.

 While it’s both a comforting and popular thought to believe that each of our votes is critical to our American political process, the truth can be…well…a bit more complex than that.